Key Issues Moving Through the MAGA-hijacked Courts

 -

-A Trump-appointed judge entered an administrative stay blocking the program as litigation proceeds after Texas and 15 other states sued the Biden Administration claiming its “parole in place” rule is unlawful.
+A Trump-appointed judge said no, siding with Texas and 15 other states that sued the Biden Administration claiming its “parole in place” rule is unlawful.

 -